Watch an Introduction Video of SGAT

 Sacred Circumambulation

-Devotees walk clockwise around the sanctum, passing the Thevara Room enshrining several revered deities
+Devotees walk clockwise around the sanctum, passing the Thevara Room enshrining several revered deities.

 6